rodmart21/bench_chemistry/README.md

 | PIE_RANK | Lineup has a minimal or negative impact on the game |

 > **Note:** The dataset also includes ranks for volume metrics like `GP_RANK`, `W_RANK`, `L_RANK`, `W_PCT_RANK`, `MIN_RANK`, `AST_PCT_RANK`, `AST_TO_RANK`, `AST_RATIO_RANK`, `OREB_PCT_RANK`, `DREB_PCT_RANK`, `PACE_RANK`.

----

-## Usage Note

-When analyzing lineup data, it is **highly recommended** to filter by a minimum threshold for `MIN` (e.g., > 50 minutes) or `POSS`.
-Lineups with very few minutes often produce extreme statistical outliers that do not reflect true performance.